datalayer/jupyter-ui/jep/README.md

 We have looked on various leading frontend technologies (React.js, Vue.js, Svelte...) and based on the existing usage in the various Jupyter projects (JupyterLab, Nteract, JupyterHub) and the experience of lots of contributors, React.js is the best way to move forward.

 We also see in the market more and more custom closed-source and open-source solutions providing notebook experiences and can expect actors will come with easy to use solutions to build custom user interface.
 If Jupyter does not move with a solution, there is a risk that developers, and consequently users, will move to their own solution, with a risk that it can become a de-facto standard.
-By building our own toolkit that eases integration for other players, we have an opportunity to increase contributions in the open-source Jupyter community.
+By building our own components that eases integration for other players, we have an opportunity to increase contributions in the open-source Jupyter community.

 Regarding the choice of [Fast Design](https://www.fast.design), an alternative is [Lit](https://lit.dev) backed by Google.
 The main disadvantage for Lit is the lack of out-of-the box widgets to start with, the absence of design system and the really centric focus on pure Web Elements which does not take into account React.js, Vue.js... .
 Therefore, we think Fast Design is a more adequate library to build upon.
 Note also that today Fast integrates with Angular, Ember, React.js, Vue.js... but not yet with Svelte.
 Lit provides [Reactive Controllers](https://lit.dev/docs/composition/controllers) which is a mean [similar to the React.js hook mechanism](https://github.com/lit/lit/tree/main/packages/labs/react#usecontroller) and is not mandatory is our case and is a feature that should be looked with the next discussions around a global state.